 Most lambs you purchase will have been eating a free-choice creep feed.
 I would recommend asking the breeder for a 3 to 5-day supply of that same product to keep them on until they are comfortable in their new home.
 Then, slowly acclimate them to their new diet by transitioning them to a grower ration by mixing the old and new feed together, over the course of a week.
 As long as you can source fresh, high quality feed on a consistent basis, what you choose to feed is based on your personal preference – initially anywhere from a 15-18% protein grower feed.
 Generally, you are going to feed 1 to 1.5 pounds per feeding, twice a day.
 They will stay on the grower ration the entire feeding period and add in supplements like fat or protein as needed.
 As soon as you get the lambs home, you will want to incorporate Sure Champ® Spark® into their diets.
 Spark is a pelleted supplement that can be top-dressed or mixed into the ration and contains Amaferm® and MOS to help drive appetite and assist in digestive health.
-Amaferm is a precision prebiotic designed to enhance digestibility by amplifying the nutrient supply within for maximum performance, while MOS traps the bad bacteria, limiting their ability to do harm to digestive health and intake.
+Amaferm®️ is a prebiotic designed to enhance digestibility by amplifying the nutrient supply for maximum performance.
+It is research-proven to increase intake, digestion and absorption, while MOS traps the bad bacteria, limiting their ability to do harm to digestive health and intake.

 Most high-quality show feeds will have all the vitamins and minerals your lambs need, so no additional minerals are needed.

 What about forage type and quantity?